mohanmanojkarri/Little-Lemon/README.md

-# 🍋 Little Lemon Website
+# 🍋 Little Lemon Portfolio

 A simple, responsive restaurant website built using "HTML" and "CSS".
 The site showcases the restaurant’s menu, booking section, and opening hours with a clean design and subtle animations.